-The short answer is: it depends.
-Whether your health plan covers weight loss programs, medications, or surgeries hinges on a mix of plan type (fully insured vs. self-funded), employer design, and medical necessity criteria.
-For most people, the default answer from a traditional BUCA (Blue Cross, UnitedHealthcare, Cigna, Aetna) plan is “no” or “limited,” unless you meet specific clinical thresholds-a reality that is driving both frustration and interest in innovative benefit solutions like WellthCare.
+The short answer: it depends.
+Whether your health plan covers weight loss programs, medications, or surgeries depends on plan type (fully insured vs. self-funded), employer design, and medical necessity criteria.
+For most people, the default answer from a traditional BUCA (Blue Cross, UnitedHealthcare, Cigna, Aetna) plan is “no” or “limited,” unless you meet specific clinical thresholds.
+That frustration is fueling interest in innovative solutions like WellthCare.
+WellthCare, the first Health-to-Wealth Benefit System, changes weight loss incentives by rewarding preventive health actions with store dollars and retirement savings, rather than waiting for severe obesity to trigger traditional coverage.

 What Traditional Health Plans Typically Cover (and Don’t)

-Most employer-sponsored health plans follow the ACA’s essential health benefits-which do not explicitly mandate coverage for weight loss surgery or programs as a standalone benefit.
-Here’s how the major categories break down:
+Most employer-sponsored health plans follow the ACA’s essential health benefits—which don’t explicitly mandate weight loss surgery or programs as a standalone benefit.
+Here’s how the categories break down:

 1. Weight Loss Surgery (Bariatric Surgery)

-• Coverage is not guaranteed.
-Many fully insured plans exclude bariatric surgery entirely unless the employer purchases an optional rider.
+- Coverage not a given.
+Many fully insured plans exclude bariatric surgery unless the employer buys an optional rider.

-• Medical necessity requirements are strict.
-Even when covered, you typically need to meet BMI > 40 (or > 35 with obesity-related conditions like diabetes or hypertension) and complete a multi-month medically supervised weight loss program first.
+- Medical necessity requirements are tough.
+Even when covered, expect to need BMI > 40 (or > 35 with obesity-related conditions like diabetes or hypertension) and complete a multi-month medically supervised weight loss program first.

-• Self-funded plans have more flexibility.
-About one-third of employers choose to offer bariatric coverage, but they often impose strict pre-authorization and ongoing compliance checks.
+- Self-funded plans have more flexibility.
+About one-third of employers offer bariatric coverage, but they often impose strict pre-authorization and ongoing compliance checks.

 2. Weight Loss Programs and Counseling

-• Commercial weight loss programs (e.g., Weight Watchers, Noom, Jenny Craig) are almost never covered under major medical.
-They are considered “lifestyle” services, not medical treatment.
+- Commercial programs like Weight Watchers, Noom, and Jenny Craig are rarely covered under major medical.
+They’re considered lifestyle, not treatment.

-• Medical nutrition therapy for obesity may be covered if diagnosed as a disease (obesity is now recognized as a chronic condition by the AMA), but coverage is inconsistent and often excludes long-term support.
+- Medical nutrition therapy for obesity may be covered if diagnosed as a disease (the AMA recognizes obesity as a chronic condition), but coverage is inconsistent and often excludes long-term support.

 3. Weight Loss Medications (e.g., GLP-1s like Wegovy, Ozempic)

-• These are the hottest-and most contested-benefit.
-Employer costs for GLP-1s have exploded, with some plans spending over $1,000 per member per month.
+- GLP-1 drugs are the hottest—and most contested—benefit.
+Employer costs have exploded, with some plans spending over $1,000 per member per month.

-• Coverage is highly variable.
-Many plans require prior authorization, step therapy, and may exclude coverage if the medication is prescribed solely for weight loss rather than diabetes.
+- Coverage varies wildly.
+Many plans require prior authorization, step therapy, and may exclude coverage if prescribed solely for weight loss rather than diabetes.

-• Some employers are dropping GLP-1 coverage due to cost, while others are adding strict utilization management programs.
+- Some employers are dropping GLP-1 coverage due to cost; others are adding strict utilization management programs.

 The “Broken System” Problem

 Traditional health insurance rewards sickness, not prevention.
-Weight loss coverage, when it exists, is reactive-triggered only after a patient has already developed severe obesity and related complications.
-This leads to:
+Weight loss coverage, when it exists, is reactive—triggered only after a patient has already developed severe obesity and related complications.
+This drives up long-term claims (diabetes, heart disease, joint replacement), frustrates employees, and wastes money—an estimated 20-25% of total healthcare spend.

 How WellthCare Changes the Equation

-WellthCare isn’t insurance-it’s the first Health-to-Wealth Operating System.
-It works alongside your existing health plan as a zero-cost, preventive-first add-on that changes how weight care is incentivized and accessed.
+WellthCare isn’t insurance—it’s the first Health-to-Wealth Operating System.
+It’s a zero-cost, preventive-first add-on that works alongside your existing health plan and changes how weight care is incentivized and accessed.

 Preventive Actions That Build Wealth

-Instead of waiting until obesity is severe, WellthCare rewards employees for preventive health actions-including weight-related screenings, lab work, and adherence to a personalized plan of care-with free money deposited into their WellthCare Store™ and SEP/Pension account.
-This creates a positive feedback loop:
+Rather than waiting for obesity to get severe, WellthCare rewards employees for preventive health actions—including weight-related screenings, lab work, and adherence to a personalized plan of care—with free money deposited into their WellthCare Store™ and SEP/Pension account.
+It’s a positive feedback loop:

-1. Employees use $0-co-pay care (including preventive weight loss counseling) through WellthCare first
+- Employees use $0-co-pay care (including preventive weight loss counseling) through WellthCare first.

-2. They earn spendable Store dollars for completing recommended actions
+- They earn spendable Store dollars for completing recommended actions.

-3. Those behaviors reduce out-of-pocket costs and build long-term retirement wealth
+- Those behaviors reduce out-of-pocket costs and build long-term retirement wealth.

 The Readiness Index™: Proof, Not Promises

-After 6-12 months of real behavior data, WellthCare’s patent-pending Readiness Index™ shows the employer exactly how much they could save by transitioning to a fully aligned system-including coverage for weight loss programs, GLP-1 medications, and bariatric surgery under WellthCare Complete™ (our self-funded replacement for BUCA).
-Because we track actual employee behavior, the upsell feels like math, not marketing.
+After 6-12 months of real behavior data, WellthCare’s patent-pending Readiness Index™ shows employers exactly how much they could save by transitioning to a fully aligned system—including coverage for weight loss programs, GLP-1 medications, and bariatric surgery under WellthCare Complete™ (our self-funded replacement for BUCA).
+Because we track actual employee behavior, the upsell is math, not marketing.

 What Employers Should Do Right Now

-If you’re an employer evaluating weight loss benefits, here is your actionable checklist:
+If you’re an employer evaluating weight loss benefits, here’s your actionable checklist:

-Final thought: Coverage for weight loss programs and surgeries is still patchwork in traditional plans.
+Bottom line: Coverage for weight loss programs and surgeries is still a patchwork in traditional plans.
 But the industry is shifting.
-WellthCare proves that when you align incentives-prevention, wealth building, and transparent pharmacy pricing-everyone wins: employees get healthier and wealthier, and employers see lower claims and higher retention.
+WellthCare proves that when you align incentives—prevention, wealth building, and transparent pharmacy pricing—everyone wins: employees get healthier and wealthier, and employers see lower claims and higher retention.